ovh/docs/pages/platform/kubernetes-k8s/taint-drain-node-pools/guide.en-ca.md

 You can use `kubectl drain` command to safely evict all of your pods from a node before you perform maintenance on the node or reduce the number of nodes for example.
 Safe evictions allow the pod's containers to gracefully terminate and will respect the `PodDisruptionBudgets` you have specified (if relevant).

 A `PDB` limits the number pods of a replicated application that are down/terminated simultaneously from voluntary disruptions, allowing for higher availability while permitting the cluster administrator to manage the clusters nodes.
-If you are interested about this topic, we recommand you the Kubernetes official documentation: [Specifying a Disruption Budget for your Application](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).
+If you are interested about this topic, we recommend you to read the Kubernetes official documentation: [Specifying a Disruption Budget for your Application](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).

 ![Drain a Node](images/drain.png)